-Crohn's disease is generally more difficult to diagnose than the other major inflammatory bowel disease, ulcerative colitis.
+Crohn's disease is generally more difficult to diagnose than the other major inflammatory bowel disease, ulcerative colitis (UC).
 This is because Crohn's isn't confined to any one area of the gastrointestinal (GI) tract.
-Ulcerative colitis is located in the colon, while Crohn's may appear anywhere from the mouth to the anus.
+UC is located in the colon, while Crohn's may appear anywhere from the mouth to the anus.

 There are several different types of Crohn's disease, each with its own set of symptoms.
-You can better help your doctor make a proper diagnosis if you know what symptoms to watch out for.
+You can better assist your doctor in making a proper diagnosis if you know what symptoms to watch out for.

-Another symptom that differentiates Crohn's from ulcerative colitis is swelling.
-This swelling is found in about 25 percent of people with Crohn's and is usually located in the lower right part of the abdomen.
-The swelling is typically about the size and firmness of a small grapefruit.
-The tenderness of the swelling, which is easily felt, ranges from mild to extreme.
-Mild tenderness points to an inflamed intestine and enlarged lymph glands.
-Extreme tenderness may be due to an abscess, in which case the skin may appear red and/or stretched.
-Moderate tenderness could signal a combination of the above causes.
+Swelling is a symptom of Crohn’s that differentiates it from UC.
+Swelling is usually located in the lower right part of the abdomen.
+The area of swelling is typically about the size and firmness of a small grapefruit.
+Tenderness around the swelling, which is easily felt, ranges from mild to extreme.
+Mild tenderness points to an inflamed intestine and enlarged lymph nodes.
+Extreme tenderness may be due to an abscess, in which case the skin may appear red and stretched.
+Moderate tenderness could signal a combination of the above.

 If the disease is on the right side of the colon, a person will generally have cramps and diarrhea.
 If it’s located on the left side or involves most of the colon, a person may experience blood in the stool in addition to the other symptoms.

-If the disease is located on the rectum, symptoms will be similar to ulcerative colitis.
-They may include bloody diarrhea or the feeling of having a bowel movement in which little or nothing comes out.
+If the disease is located in the rectum, symptoms will be similar to UC.
+Symptoms may also include bloody diarrhea or the feeling of having a bowel movement in which little or nothing comes out.

-Between 70 and 80 percent of people with Crohn's disease of the small intestine (small bowel Crohn's) will experience cramps, diarrhea, and weight loss.
+Those with Crohn's disease of the small intestine, small bowel Crohn's, will likely experience cramps, diarrhea, and weight loss.

 Occasionally, a person with small bowel Crohn's will have constipation rather than diarrhea.
-Pain is so extreme with this type of Crohn's that some people will avoid eating.
-This accounts for most of the weight loss.
+Pain can be so extreme with this type of Crohn's that some people will avoid eating.
+This can cause weight loss.

 The ileum is a portion of the small intestine.
-Someone with both Crohn's of the ileum and Crohn's colitis may experience symptoms associated with either of the diseases above, or both.
+Someone with both Crohn's of the ileum and of the colon may experience symptoms associated with either disease or symptoms of both.
 This is because Crohn's of the ileum may flare up when the colonic disease is in remission, or vice versa.